Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion: Design and Implementation

 The inchworm-inspired locomotion system was realized using two cylindrical friction control modules with an extensor element positioned between them, as illustrated in Fig.\ref{fig:design}(c).
 The extensor was implemented through a push–pull cable-sheath mechanism, in which the sheath was anchored to the first module while the inner cable passed through and was fixed to the second module.
 The push–pull assembly was driven by a double-acting linear cylinder that actuated the extension and contraction.
 A computer-programmed control system coordinated the actuation sequence by selectively activating each friction control module based on the desired direction of motion and the phase of the motion cycle.

 The ovipositor-inspired locomotion system was constructed using two flat friction control modules, as illustrated in Fig.\ref{fig:design}(d).
-One module was fixed in place, while the other was mounted to a linear actuator that provided reciprocating motion.
+One module was fixed in place and the other was mounted to a linear actuator that provided reciprocating motion while the ground was mounted on a linear bearing to slide freely.
 A computer-programmed control system was then used to selectively switch the vibrations of the moving slider on or off, depending on the desired direction of motion and the phase of the motion cycle.
-This configuration, one fixed and one moving slider, was chosen to simplify implementation: achieving the biological motion cycle with two adjacent sliders would otherwise require independent transmission mechanisms for each, introducing unnecessary design complexity without being central to the goals of this work.
-By fixing one slider and actuating the other, while allowing the contacting ground surface to slide freely, the same principle of ovipositor locomotion could be demonstrated in a simpler and functionally equivalent manner.
+By fixing one slider and actuating the other, while allowing the contacting ground surface to slide freely, the same principle of ovipositor locomotion could be demonstrated in a simpler and functionally equivalent manner that is better suited for experimental evaluation.